Practical, targeted training options for agricultural employers, employees, associations and educators.

 AgriSkills provides solutions in HR Management including e-learning, workshops, and webinars.

-Do you need an HR training solution tailored to the needs of your clients?
+Do you need an HR training solution tailored to the needs of your stakeholders?

 Partner with CAHRC to create a customized solution, to be delivered in class or online.
-CAHRC HR specialists will work with you to develop a series of webinars, e-learning modules, a seminar, workshop or program that meets your organizational requirements and your client's needs.
-Browse below to see how CAHRC can help.
+CAHRC HR specialists will work with you to develop a series of webinars, e-learning modules, seminars, workshops or programs that meet your industry requirements and your client's needs.
+Browse our E-Learning and Webinar programs to see how CAHRC can help.